nielsbasjes/yauaa/documentation/content/_index.md

 ### Version 6.2 (Unreleased)
 ===
 - The type of CPU is no longer (incorrectly) used as the version (Linux i386 --> Linux ??).
+- The toMap incorrectly filtered out "default" values you asked for (which caused trouble in UDFs).

 ### Version 6.1
 ---